Frequently Asked Questions.

 Is there a guideline that directs physicians on how to wean off pharmaceuticals and replace with PreCardix®?

 At this time there is no specific protocol for coming off blood pressure medications to replace them with PreCardix®.
+PreCardix® is not a substitute for medication.
 Due to the high degree of interpersonal variability, we can not advise a medication weaning schedule that would cover all of these complexities.
 Furthermore, we can’t definitively comment on the safety of combining pharmaceuticals with PreCardix® as there are no pre-clinical or clinical trials on this combination.
 We do however have case reports and in-market research that show the successful combination of blood pressure medication with PreCardix®.
-When adding PreCardix®to a patient’s blood pressure management plan, follow the same principals as additive therapy or when switching medications.
-We would also recommend close monitoring by the prescribing doctor as there is a theoretical risk of hypotension when combining PreCardix® with blood pressure lowering medication, although this interaction has not been reported in any of the case reports or in-market data we have received.
+When adding PreCardix® to a patient’s blood pressure management plan, follow the same principals as additive therapy or when switching medications.
+Close monitoring by the prescribing doctor is important as there is a theoretical risk of hypotension when combining PreCardix® with blood pressure lowering medication, although this interaction has not been reported in any of the case reports or in-market data we have received.

 Side Effects & Contraindications